imatix/gsl/README.md

     #if defined (&#36;(FILENAME)_INCLUDED)

-And the &#36;(Name) form outputs the variable in 'title` case, i.e. the first letter is capitalised:
+And the &#36;(Name) form outputs the variable in title case, i.e. the first letter is capitalised:

     ###################  &#36;(Filename)   #################